methodphoto/mincc/data/2019/2019-kingstonian.md

 <p><em>played at Tiffin School on 21/7/2019</em></p>
 <div class="table">
 <p>The Min were inserted and scored 198-9 in 35 overs.
-Kingstonians made 139-4 in 35 overs, so The Min won by 59 runs</p>
+Kingstonian made 139-4 in 35 overs, so The Min won by 59 runs</p>
 <h3>The Min Innings</h3>
 <table class="listing">
 <tbody>